 Sustaining Resilience at Work (StRaW ®) is a peer support system to detect and prevent occupational mental health issues and boost an organisation’s psychological resilience.

-StRaW not only focuses specifically on mental health conditions and issues that are likely to affect the working population but is also unique in being designed as a comprehensive peer support system for use within high pressure organisations.
-StRaW aims not only to educate/inform but also enables delegates to take action in order to bolster resilience.
+StRaW not only focuses specifically on mental health conditions and issues that are likely to affect staff working in health or social care, it also enables delegates to take action in order to bolster resilience.

-The StRaW Practitioner course provides individuals working within organisations who do not have any specialist medical or psychological expertise with both the knowledge and skills to become a StRaW Practitioner.
+You do not need any specialist medical or psychological expertise.
+The StRaW Practitioner course provides you with both the knowledge and skills to become a StRaW Practitioner.

 StRaW Practitioner training includes: